-Consider getting travel insurance in case you need to cancel the trip, lose luggage or have other emergency circumstances.
-This is different from medical insurance, which is included in college trip costs.
+Talk to your instructors about options for travel insurance (in case you need to cancel the trip, lose luggage or have other emergency circumstances) as well as international medical insurance.

 Faculty and students can opt to receive travel warnings and travel alerts by enrolling in the U.S. Department of State's Smart Traveler Enrollment Program (STEP):

 The U.S. Centers for Disease Control lists information about health conditions in various countries, and recommendations for disease prevention.
 Search for a country with this link: